 Runway for Growth

 When your business takes off, literally in more ways than one, you’ll need a runway for expansion.
 Our 11-state footprint is prime for your aerospace and aviation growth, booming with existing and emerging locations where you can thrive.
 Robust talent pools.
 Low-cost land.
 Efficient supply chain networks.
-We can help select the best site for your business.
+Our experts can help select top aviation sites for your business.
 Let us show you the way.

 4,500+ aerospace and aviation entities call AEP states home, that’s over 25 percent of all industry entities in the U.S.